mopidy/mopidy/docs/settings.rst

 appear in the Ubuntu Sound Menu.
 When you quit Mopidy, it will still be listed in the Ubuntu Sound Menu, and may be restarted by selecting it there.

-The Ubuntu Sound Menu interacts with Mopidy's MPRIS frontend.
+The Ubuntu Sound Menu interacts with Mopidy's MPRIS frontend, :mod:`mopidy.frontends.mpris`.
 The MPRIS frontend supports the minimum requirements of the `MPRIS specification <http://www.mpris.org/>`_.
 The ``TrackList`` and the ``Playlists`` interfaces of the spec are not supported.

 Streaming audio through a SHOUTcast/Icecast server